 Site Selection and Neighborhood Standards.
 Where an owner is planning to convert assistance under RAD, the owner must comply with all applicable site selection requirements, including those of the PBV 24 CFR § 983.57 and Appendix III of this Notice for PBRA, and of the Fair Housing Act and Title VI of the Civil Rights Act of 1964, including implementing regulations at 24 CFR § 1.4(b)(3), and of Section 504 of the Rehabilitation Act of 1973, including implementing regulations at 24 CFR § 8.4(b)(5).

 Change in Unit Configuration.
 Owners may change the unit configuration following conversion (e.g., combine SRO units into efficiencies or one-bedroom apartments, however the Owner must ensure that the change in bedroom distribution will not result in the involuntary permanent displacement of any resident (see Section 2.4.E on Relocation and Right to Return) and will not result in discrimination based on race, color, national origin, religion, sex, disability, or familial status.
+Where the change in unit configuration will result in a reduction of assisted units, PHAs may request Tenant Protection Vouchers (TPVs) for any eligible residents that elect not to return to the property upon completion of the change in unit configuration (see Section 2.4(E) regarding Right to Return requirements).
 For SRO projects that are converting, such changes will require a letter of support from the Continuum of Care (CoC) in which the project participates.
 See Section 2.7(B) of this Notice.

 Transfer of Assistance.
-In order to facilitate the financing, development, and preservation of decent, safe, and affordable housing, there are three scenarios under which assistance converted pursuant to RAD may be transferred off of the existing parcel of land (for the purposes of this paragraph, transfer of assistance does not include transfers to an adjacent site): (1) where the Owner requests assistance to be transferred as part of the conversion from Converting Project to Covered Project; (2) post-conversion where a Project Owner requests a partial or full transfer of assistance, or (3) where, as a result of a default of the Use Agreement or HAP Contract, HUD terminates the HAP Contract.
+In order to facilitate the financing, development, and preservation of decent, safe, and affordable housing, there are three scenarios under which assistance converted pursuant to RAD may be transferred off of the existing parcel of land (for the purposes of this paragraph, transfer of assistance does not include transfers to an adjacent site): (1) where the Owner requests assistance to be transferred as part of the conversion from Converting Project to Covered Project; (2) post-conversion where a Project Owner requests a partial or full transfer of assistance, or (3) where, as a result of a default of the HAP Contract, HUD terminates the HAP Contract.

 HUD will assess that the transfer does not occur in neighborhoods with highly concentrated poverty based on the criteria formulated for transfers under 8(bb) of the Act.
 Further, HUD will consider whether conversion on-site is economically non-viable; whether the Converting Project is physically obsolete or severely distressed; how the transfer would affect the Converting Project’s residents; and all applicable fair housing and civil rights requirements.
 Owners are strongly encouraged to request HUD approval of the proposed site prior to submission of the Financing Plan.

+For transfers of assistance to a new site, the Mod Rehab contract will remain in effect at the original site and will not be terminated until the units at the new site are ready for occupancy and the new HAP Contract is executed.

-After initial conversion, a Project Owner may only request a transfer of assistance after 10 years from the effective date of the initial HAP Contract (unless a transfer is needed sooner as a result of unforeseen events such as a natural disaster).
-If applicable, any lender and/or investor of the Converted Project, or the PHA, must approve the transfer of the assistance.
+After initial conversion, except with HUD approval, a Project Owner may only request a transfer of assistance after 10 years from the effective date of the initial HAP Contract (unless a transfer is needed sooner as a result of unforeseen events such as a natural disaster).
+If applicable, any lender and/or investor of the Covered Project, or the PHA, must approve the transfer of the assistance.

 Special Provisions Affecting Conversions to PBVs